SitePen/ditto/README.md

 Browser support
 -----------
 Ditto requires a standards-compliant browser that supports HTML5 [File Access](http://www.html5rocks.com/en/features/file_access).
 Use the latest version of Safari, Firefox, or Chrome and you should be fine.
+I plan to implement regular old 1995-style file upload functionality for older browsers (I’m looking at you, IE).
 I could definitely use some help to determine specific version cutoffs.

 Features & bugs